sanjeevs/golftracker/README.md

 Some sample vides for down the line, right hand golfer is available on [GoogleDrive](https://drive.google.com/drive/folders/1TDUnGjP1wh1gZeN1EZdJOO4AeYuMLnkO?usp=sharing)

+Each video example has 3 files.

+* Video file

+* Pickle database that is the result of running the scripts below.

+* Json file for exporting to GolfCoach packge

 The general sequence of steps for a video say "0001.mov"